Elementary and Secondary School Emergency Relief (ESSER) Fund III Spending Plan

 Section 3: Addressing Unfinished Learning

-Section 2001(e)(1) of the ARP Act requires each LEA to use twenty percent of its formula funds to address the academic impact of lost instructional time (learning loss) through the implementation of evidence-based interventions, such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs.
-FCPS will use approximately $76.3 million, or 41 percent, of its ARP Act ESSER III funds to address unfinished learning as described below.
+Section 2001(e)(1) of the ARP Act requires each Local Education Agency (LEA) to use twenty percent of its formula funds to address the academic impact of lost instructional time (learning loss) through the implementation of evidence-based interventions, such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs.
+FCPS will use approximately $76 million, or 40 percent, of its ARP Act ESSER III funds to address unfinished learning as described below.

-Schools will also be provided with stipends for academic coordinators to provide trainings and guidance practices within their schools.
-Funding will also be used for allocations to schools based on a formula (size, poverty, English learners, special education, and achievement).
-These funds will be used to directly support student learning loss via tutoring (in-house and/or external), by providing hourly teacher funds for tutoring, professional development for staff related to tutoring, materials/programs to support tutoring, and additional collaborative team time to plan for instruction.
+Schools will also be provided with stipends for academic leads to provide trainings and guidance practices within their schools.
+Funding will also be used for allocations to schools based on a formula (size, free and reduced-price meals, English learners, special education, and achievement).
+These funds may be used to directly support student learning loss via tutoring (in-house and/or external), by providing hourly teacher funds for tutoring, professional development for staff related to tutoring, materials/programs to support tutoring, and additional collaborative team time to plan for instruction.